dtaipov/KeyChain/source/index.html.md

 ### Query parameters
 **Parameter**|**Type**|**Description**
 ---|---|---
-sign-type |```string```|Customizes the way secp256 library is used by choosing one of its arguments through sign-type parameter.
+sign-type |```enumeration string```|Customizes the way secp256 library is used by choosing one of its arguments through sign-type parameter.
 It has two possible value options: RSV_noncanonical and VRS_canonical.
 Default value is RSV_noncanonical.
-Prefix RSV/VRS means signature struct: [R, S, v] or [v, R, S]. hash |```string```|Hash calculated from the transaction.
+Prefix RSV/VRS means signature struct: [R, S, v] or [v, R, S]. hash |```hex string```|Hash calculated from the transaction.
 It can be the result of the first calculation or the second - depending on the type of the blockchain.
 For example, Bitcoin uses two calculations: to sign a bitcoin transaction you need to transmit the final (second) hash.
-Ethereum and Array make only one calculation to get the hash. keyname|```string```|Inserts the mnemonic label of your key.
+Ethereum and Array make only one calculation to get the hash. public_key|```hex string```|64-byte public key in hex format

 ### Response format